The Proposed Full-Communion Agreement is A Gift to the World: Co-Laborers in the Healing of Brokenness, which can be found here.

 - Exchangability of ordained ministry allows for greater flexibility in shared ministry in contexts such as rural areas, medical institutions, and college chaplaincies.

 - This agreement “Closes the loop.”
-Methodists and Episcopalians are already both in Full Communion with the Evangelical Lutheran Church in America.
-The Episcopal Church is in Full Communion with the Moravian Church (Northern and Southern Provinces), which the United Methodist Church is close to entering an agreement with.
+Methodists and Episcopalians are already both in Full Communion with the Evangelical Lutheran Church in America and the Moravian Church (Northern and Southern Provinces).
+This agreement completes the agreements.

 What is our shared history?